Get

 Cats have some funny and endearing features, like primordial pouches and adorable “toe beans.”
 Another adorable and unique physical feature that many cats have is ear tufts.
 However, not all cats have ear tufts.
 Only certain cat breeds have them.

-While ear tufts may look like cute accessories, they serve a purpose.
+While ear tufts may look like cute accessories, they may offer minor protection from debris and insects.
 So, it’s important to pay special attention to them when you’re grooming your cat and do your best not to trim or alter them.

 divider cat faces oct 2024